 Lee B. Abraham

-Please feel free to sign-up here to discuss any questions that you have about placement, registration, and our Spanish language program before, during, or after the Change of Program period.
-Profe.
-Abraham looks forward to meeting with you and our outstanding faculty look forward to having you in our courses!
+Please feel free to schedule a meeting with Lee (hereor with Francisca (here) to discuss any questions that you have about placement, registration, and our Spanish language program.
+We look forward to meeting with you.
+Our outstanding faculty and wonderful graduate students look forward to having you in our courses!

 Academic Statement